mcbuddy/testivai-visual-regression/memory-bank/techContext.md

 ### SDK Integration with Testing Frameworks

-The TestiVAI Visual Regression SDK is designed to integrate seamlessly with existing testing framework commands rather than requiring a separate CLI.
+The testivAI Visual Regression SDK is designed to integrate seamlessly with existing testing framework commands rather than requiring a separate CLI.
 This allows users to run visual regression tests alongside their existing test suites.

 #### Playwright Integration